History of Lizzo in Timeline

 In 2024, Lizzo endorsed Kamala Harris for the U.S. presidential election.

-On February 15, 2025, Lizzo began teasing a new project titled "LIRL" by sharing a video clip on social media, with a release date set for February 28.
+On February 15, 2025, Lizzo began teasing a new project titled "LIRL" with a video clip on social media, setting a release date for February 28.

 February 28, 2025: Release of "Love in Real Life"

-On February 28, 2025, Lizzo released the lead single, "Love in Real Life," from her upcoming fifth studio album.
+On February 28, 2025, Lizzo released "Love in Real Life", the lead single from her upcoming fifth studio album.

 Loading Video...

-In March 2025, Lizzo posted a video revealing that she had gradually achieved significant weight loss.
+In March 2025, Lizzo posted a video revealing she had gradually achieved significant weight loss, after having done daily fitness routines since January 2024, while continuing to advocate for body positivity.